programminghistorian/jekyll/lessons/working-with-web-pages.md

 held in scholarly databases online.
 To get this data you could open URLs one at a time and copy and paste their contents to a text file, or you can use Python to automatically harvest and process webpages.
-To do this, you’re going to need to be able to open URLs with your own programs.
+To do this, you're going to need to be able to open URLs with your own programs.
 The Python language includes a number of standard ways to do this.

-As an example, let’s work with the kind of file that you might encounter while doing historical research.
-Say you’re interested in race relations in eighteenth century Britain.
-[The Old Bailey Online][Old Bailey Online] (OBO) is a rich resource that provides trial transcripts from 1674 to 1913 and is one good place to seek sources.
+As an example, let's work with the kind of file that you might encounter while doing historical research.
+Say you're interested in race relations in eighteenth century Britain.
+[The Old Bailey Online][] (OBO) is a rich resource that provides trial transcripts from 1674 to 1913 and is one good place to seek sources.

 {% include figure.html src="../images/old-bailey.png" caption="The Old Bailey Online Homepage" %}